Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

-Our charge separation model is presented in Figure (\ref{Model}).
+Our charge separation model is presented in Fig. (\ref{Model}).
 We consider optical modes with frequencies higher than the thermal energy at room temperature so that all vibration modes are initially empty when the charge injection process starts.
 The red ball is the hole that is considered fixed and the black balls represent the different positions of the electron.
 The state $|I>$ is the excited singlet state from which the electron can be injected into the charge transfer state (CTS) via the hopping integral $m$.
-The electron can jump, on the sites $i$ of the successive layers $L=0,1,2... $ (the layer $L=0$ is the CTS itself) and on each site it can excite phonons.
-We assume that the sites $i$ are distributed on a Bethe lattice which is known to reproduce correctly the local environment of a compact system (see Supplementary Material (SM)).
-For simplicity, we take the standard limit of infinite coordination of this Bethe lattice in which case the mean-field solution is exact.\\
+In this state $|I>$, the electron is on the LUMO orbital on the donor side and the hole is on the HOMO orbital.
+The electron can jump, on the sites $i$ of the successive layers $L=0,1,2... $ (the layer $L=0$ is the CTS itself) and it can excite phonons on all sites of a given layer.
+We assume that the sites $i$ are distributed on a Bethe lattice \cite{haydock1980recursive,katsura1974bethe} which is known to reproduce correctly the local environment of a compact system (see Supplementary Material (SM) \cite{Supplemental}).
+For simplicity, we take the standard limit of infinite coordination of this Bethe lattice, in which case the mean-field solution given by the DMFT is exact.\\